CONTACT US

 Bowel Obstruction Treatment

 The images above show the ability of the Clear Passage®️ Approach to clear bowel obstructions without surgery.
-To obtain these images, the patient swallowed a radio-opaque dye (shown in white) that reveals the inside of her intestines.
-Noting the severe narrowing in the ‘Before’ images, her physician scheduled her for emergency surgery to remove and repair two obstructions in her intestine.
+Noting the severe narrowing in the ‘Before’ images, the physician scheduled the patient for emergency surgery to remove and repair two obstructions in the intestine.

-In a series of ground-breaking studies, a hands-on physical therapy designed to reduce or eliminate adhesions (Clear Passage® Approach) has been shown to decrease recurring total SBO events by 15 times the norm – with just five days of therapy.
-Using no drugs and no surgery, this treatment has been shown to be safe and highly effective at reducing or eliminating adhesions and bowel obstructions.
+In a series of ground-breaking studies, a hands-on physical therapy (Clear Passage® Approach) designed to reduce or eliminate adhesions has been shown to decrease recurring total SBO events by 15 times the norm – with just five days of therapy.
+Using no surgery and no medications, this treatment was shown to be safe and highly effective at reducing or eliminating adhesions and bowel obstructions.

 Treating Recurring Bowel Obstructions:

-Treatment generally consists of 20 hours of hands-on therapy designed to decrease the adhesions in your intestines and nearby areas.
-Treatment is often delivered in 2-hour sessions, each morning and afternoon for five days.
-The patient is free to relax in their hotel or explore the local area between sessions.
+Our treatment program generally consists of 20 hours of hands-on therapy designed to decrease the adhesions in your intestines and nearby areas.
+Treatment is often delivered in two-hour sessions, each morning and afternoon for five days.
+Patients are free to relax in their hotel or explore the local area between sessions.

-Sometimes likened to a deep, site-specific massage, the therapy is specific to the adhesions that are unique to you – bonds that have formed over years, or decades.
-Calling the therapy a ‘massage’ is a bit like calling the space shuttle a ‘plane.’
-During therapy, we use over 200 manual techniques we have developed over the years to clear the adhesions that are causing the blockage.
-During your sessions, we will instruct you in self-treatment techniques to further clear your intestines of adhesions and to help you to avoid future obstructions.
+Sometimes likened to deep, site-specific pressure, the therapy is specific to your specific adhesions – bonds that can form over years or decades.
+During your sessions, we will instruct you in self-treatment techniques to further clear your intestines of adhesions and to help you avoid future obstructions.

 Complete our online Request Consultation form to receive a free phone consultation with an expert therapist and learn more.

-A bowel obstruction often occurs due to adhesions (internal scars) that form in the small intestines (small bowel) and sometimes in the large intestines (colon).
-Adhesions form as the first step in healing from a surgery, infection, inflammation or trauma.
-Adhesions are a primary cause of obstruction, or blockage in the bowel.
-Regardless of where they form, adhesions join structures with strong glue-like bonds that prevent them from functioning properly.
+Bowel obstructions (which people often refer to as blocked intestines) are usually due to internal scars (adhesions) that form in the small intestines (small bowel) and sometimes in the large intestine (colon).
+Adhesions form as the first step in healing from surgery, infection, inflammation, or trauma.
+Adhesions are a primary cause of obstruction or blockage in the bowel.
+Regardless of where they form, adhesions join structures with strong glue-like bonds that prevent organs from functioning properly.

-The first indication of a bowel obstruction is often severe pain, nausea or vomiting accompanied by difficulty or inability to pass gas or stool.
+Blocked bowel symptoms can include severe pain, nausea, or vomiting accompanied by difficulty or inability to pass gas or stool.
 Blocked from its normal clear passage, food becomes backed up.
 The intestines stop functioning, preventing the patient from eating or eliminating waste.

 A more comprehensive list of bowel obstruction symptoms include: